Hemmingsen Drug Store

 Every day we were finding either adherence issues or instances where someone should be taking a medication that they weren’t at all, whether it had fallen through the cracks or the doctor hadn’t prescribed it for some reason.

 Medication synchronization was the key to implementing a proactive workflow, where the team at Hemmingsen Drug Store could evaluate each patient’s whole profile once a month and align their medications to be picked up all at the same time.
-In early November 2017, Chris took a few of his staff members on a road trip to Moundsville, West Virginia, for an in-person training session with fellow Good Neighbor Pharmacy member Jason Turner.
+Chris took a few of his staff members on a road trip to Moundsville, West Virginia, for an in-person training session with fellow Good Neighbor Pharmacy member Jason Turner.
 Seeing a successful med sync program in action gave them the insight they needed to roll out their own program in less than a month.
 Chris had a big meeting with his entire staff to explain why this evolution was so essential, and by December 1st they were signing up patient after patient right at the window.

 If your patients take all their medications, they’re going to benefit from it.
 That’s the bottom line.
 Obviously, there’s the business component too.
 If someone is only filling their prescription 6 times during the year compared to 12, there’s an economic impact on our business.
 The two go hand in hand, but for us it comes down to our patients.
 How do we improve their pharmacy experience?
 And ultimately, how do we improve their outcomes?
 Because that’s what we’re all in it for.